Juan Villamor: Political career

-Villamor began his political career as secretary of the sub-province of Abra in 1901; and became its lieutenant-governor from 1902 to 1904.
+Villamor began his political career as secretary of the sub-province of Abra in 1901; and became its 1st civil governor from 1902 to 1904.
 He was then sent to the United States as honorary commissioner at St. Louis Exposition in 1904.
 In 1907, he was elected to the first Philippine Assembly from the third district of Ilocos Sur, serving until 1912, when he became governor of Ilocos Sur.
 At the end of his term in 1916, he ran for and won a seat in the newly established Philippine Senate representing the 1st District (comprising the provinces of Batanes, Cagayan, Isabela, Ilocos Norte, Ilocos Sur, and Abra).
 He served until 1919.
 During his tenure in the legislature, Villamor lobbied for the separation of Abra into an independent province from Ilocos Sur, which was finally realized in 1917.
 Villamor was the chairperson for the Senate Committee on National Security.
 During the Commonwealth era, he was appointed by President Manuel Quezon to head the Philippine Veterans Office.